-After going through the BHER Teacher Education certificate, it is clear that the knowledge and skills novice teachers have acquired through BHER are not accessible to other teachers in Dadaab (Abikar et al. forthcoming), and that these pedagogical and theoretical supports are key to enriched opportunities in the Dadaab learning schools.
-Untrained teachers frequently complain about the lack of academic and professional training and assert the need for education, models and in-service support to help them acquire the teaching skills that will enhance learning in Dadaab classrooms, give them confidence in the classroom, and equip with skills to continue their professional learning with others in the community, including other teachers, the headmasters and principals, and community's Parent-Teacher Association.
-In this paper, I argue that in order to improve the capacity of novice teachers in our primary schools, we need to introduce local, inservice professional learning opportunities to better prepare teachers who have not had chance the to pursue educational opportunities past their secondary studies.
-In this paper, I argue that in order to improve the capacity of novice teachers in our primary schools, we need to introduce local, inservice professional learning opportunities to better prepare teachers who have not had the chance to pursue educational opportunities past their secondary studies.
+After going through the BHER Teacher Education certificate, it is clear that the knowledge and skills novice teachers have acquired through BHER are not accessible to other teachers in Dadaab (Abikar et al. forthcoming), and that these pedagogical and theoretical supports are key to enriched learning opportunities in the Dadaab schools.
+Untrained teachers frequently complain about the lack of academic and professional training and assert the need for education, models and in-service support to help them acquire the teaching skills that will enhance learning in Dadaab classrooms, give them confidence in the classroom, and equip them with skills to continue their professional learning with others in the community, including other teachers, the headmasters and principals, and the community's Parent-Teacher Association.

-Currently, it is very hard to observe any professional support practiced, maybe team teaching.
+In this paper, I argue that in order to improve the capacity of novice teachers in our primary schools, we need to introduce local, in-service professional learning opportunities to better prepare teachers who have not had the chance to pursue educational opportunities past their secondary studies.
+Currently, it is very hard to observe any professional support practised, except maybe team teaching.
 For example, in my study, I found that if a teacher in Hareed Primary School is having challenges, he or she will look for a more experienced teacher for assistance.
 However, a school culture of individualism prevents untrained teachers from working collectively.
 In the schools, we have two kinds of teachers: the national teachers who are Kenyans by nationality and refugee teachers, who were employed by the implementing organization prior to finishing high school to support the national staff.
 I found that when a newly employed refugee teacher is having a challenge on a certain topic or with classroom management, he or she will often collaborate with the national staff (as I did during my primary teaching of mathematics).
 However, Kenyan national teachers may not have the education or experience to provide the support novice teachers need for more complex challenges facing refugees or innovative pedagogies.

 The purpose of this study was to first listen and learn from the experiences of employees at Hareed Primary School and to investigate the in-service education needed by untrained teachers in a refugee camp in Dadaab.
 Phase one of the research was a pre-workshop survey that asked participants questions about any educational training they have received, and their challenges.
 Phase two involved developing and implementing workshops for novice/untrained educators that modelled how a professional learning community works (using technology, sharing ideas and resources), and provided some BHER teacher educational content for new/untrained teachers.
 Phase three of my study evaluates the impact of the workshops on the development of professional learning communities and if teacher attitudes or behaviours were transformed.

-2. LITERATURE REVIEW: PROFESSIONAL LEARNING AND SCHOOL REFORM
+2. Literature Review: Professional Learning and School Reform